What to Expect

 On your first visit to SCCA, you will first meet with your doctor, who will ask you questions about your medical history and your current problem.
 This will be followed by a physical exam.
 Then you will sit down for a conference with your doctor and other members of your team to discuss a treatment plan.

-This visit usually lasts two hours.
+This visit usually lasts an hour.
+For transplant patients, this consultation is two hours.
 We recommend that you bring a friend or family member with you to your appointment for emotional support and to help you keep track of the information your team will be giving you.

 Close follow-up with your doctor is very important to monitor your health during treatment and to prevent possible complications of your disease.
 Depending on your condition, you may need follow-up visits as frequently as every week or only every six months.
 Your doctor can tell you how often you need to visit and why this schedule is important for you.